NickWaterton/Timelapse-Video-for-3D-printer/README.md

 This program uses OpenCV 3.x (tested with 3.2)

 ## Dependencies
-The following libraries/modules are used.
-Some are optional:
+The following libraries/modules are used:
 * openCV      *required*
 * numpy       *required (used by openCV)*